Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Introduction

 \subsection{Summary of main results}

-We summarize all classification results of 2D crystalline TSC for both spinless and spin-1/2 fermionic systems.
-We label the classification attributed to $p$-dimensional block-state decorations by $E_{p}^{p\mathrm{D}}$.
+Here we first summarize all classification results of 2D crystalline TSC for both spinless and spin-1/2 fermionic systems.
+We label the classification attributed to $p$-dimensional block-state decorations by $E^{d\mathrm{D}}$.
 For the systems with spinless fermions, the classification results are summarized in Table. \ref{spinless}, and the classification data are listed layer by layer, i.e., classification contributed by 0D/1D block-state decorations, respectively.
 For the systems with spin-1/2 fermions, the classification results are summarized in Table. \ref{spin-1/2} layer by layer.
 Furthermore, we also study the group structure of the classifications by explicitly investigating the possible nontrivial stacking relation between 1D and 0D block-states: For certain cases, stacking of several 1D block-states can be deformed into a 0D block-state, hence the total group could be a nontrivial extension between 1D and 0D block-states.
 In particular, we label the classification indices with fermionic root phase by red, and the classification indices with bosonic root phase by blue.
-There is a subtle issue in this terminology: we demonstrate this subtlety by \#2 wallpaper group $p2$ with spin-1/2 fermions as an example.
-As illustrated in Fig. \ref{p2}, the on-site symmetry group of arbitrary 0D block is $\mathbb{Z}_4^f$ as the nontrivial $\mathbb{Z}_2^f$ extension of $\mathbb{Z}_2$.
-Then the classification data of each 0D block is $\mathbb{Z}_4$ and the physical meaning of this classification index is that there is a nontrivial extension between fermionic classification data $\mathbb{Z}_2$ and bosonic classification data $\mathbb{Z}_2$.
-Therefore, the root phase of this classification index is a complex fermion which is a fermionic 0D phase, and the corresponding classification index should be labeled by red, however, the stacking of two root phases will become a bosonic SPT phase.

 For 2D crystalline TI protected by both wall paper group and $U^f(1)$ charge conservation symmetry, we generalize the procedures of real-space construction highlighted in Sec. \ref{general} to include the internal $U^f(1)$ symmetry.
 It turns out that 1D block-state decoration does not contribute any nontrivial crystalline topological phase because of the absence of nontrivial 1D root phase in the presence of $U^f(1)$ symmetry.
-All results of classification are summarized in Table \ref{insulator U(1)}, and we label the classification indices with fermionic root phase by red, and the classification indices with bosonic root phase by blue.
+All classification results are summarized in Table \ref{insulator U(1)}.
+Again we label the classification indices with fermionic root phase by red, and the classification indices with bosonic root phase by blue.